 The critical piece of an operating system which performs the basic functions on which more advanced functions depend.
 Linux is based on the kernel developed by Linus Torvalds and a group of core developers.
 Concurrent has modified the Linux kernel distributed by CentOS to provide enhancements for deterministic real-time processing.
-RedHawk Linux supplies multiple pre-built kernels with various flavors.
-They reside as files named vmlinuz-<kernelversion>-RedHawk-<revision.level>-<flavor> in the / boot directory.
+RedHawk Linux supplies three pre-built kernels with the following flavors: generic, debug and trace.
+They reside as files named vmlinuz-<kernelversion>-RedHawk-<revision.level>-<flavor> in the /boot directory.